animatlabs/workflow-forge/docs/getting-started.md

 Welcome to WorkflowForge!
 This guide will walk you through installing, configuring, and creating your first workflow in just a few minutes.

+## What's New in 2.0.0

+**WorkflowForge 2.0.0** introduces major improvements and new capabilities:

+### Zero Version Conflicts
+Extensions now use **Costura.Fody** to embed dependencies, eliminating DLL hell.
+Use ANY version of Serilog, Polly, FluentValidation, or OpenTelemetry in your app without conflicts!

+### New Extensions
+- **Validation**: FluentValidation bridge for comprehensive validation
+- **Audit**: Enterprise-ready audit logging with pluggable providers

+### Breaking Changes
+- **Event System**: Refactored from single `IWorkflowEvents` to three focused interfaces (`IWorkflowLifecycleEvents`, `IOperationLifecycleEvents`, `ICompensationLifecycleEvents`) for SRP compliance.
+See [Events Guide](events.md) for migration.
+- **ISystemTimeProvider**: Now injected via DI instead of static instance

+### Enhancements
+- 446 comprehensive tests (100% passing)
+- Improved documentation and samples
+- Better testability with DI throughout

 ## Prerequisites

 Before you begin, ensure you have: